On this page you can find:

 Source of this picture is https://www.mindsetworks.com/Science/Impact

 Scientific sources for a growth-mindset: Carol S. Dweck, Ph.
-D., Mindset: the new psychology of success, 2007, link for more information https://www.amazon.com/Mindset-Psychology-Carol-S-Dweck/dp/0345472322
+D., Mindset: the new psychology of success, 2007, here the link for the book, but you can find also more information on www.mindsetworks.com.

 “Friendship is a form of love, and love makes our lives worth living.”